a-z-listing/a-z-listing/readme.txt

     - Including more than one letter/symbol in each group will display posts starting with any of those under the same section
     - The first letter/symbol in each group is used as the group's heading when displayed on your site
 * Bugfix: Shortcode to display taxonomy terms wouldn't also display numbers groups.
 Hat-tip to @sotos for the report.

-= 1.7.2 =
-* Add additional filters allowing for hyphens or underscores to be used when defining.
-The readme.txt incorrectly used then-unsupported names with hyphens in examples so now we support both.
-* Add numbers="before" and numbers="after" in shortcode
-* Add support for taxonomy term listings to the shortcode
-* Add support for filtering by taxonomy terms to the shortcode

 = Previous =
 See the file called `changelog.md` for the full release history.